-When we provide descriptions of particulars, we need to refer to them by unique names, titles or constructed identifiers, all of which are instances of E41 Appellation in the CIDOC CRM, in order the reference to be independent of the context.
+When we provide descriptions of particulars, we need to refer to them by unique names, titles or constructed identifiers, all of which are instances of E41 Appellation in the CIDOC CRM, in order for the reference to be independent of the context.
 (In contrast, reference to particulars by pronouns or enumerations of characteristic properties, such as name and birth date, are context dependent).
 The appellation, and the relation between the appellation and the referred item or relationship, must not be confused with the referred item and its identity.
-For example, Tut-Ankh Amun the name (instance of E41 Appellation) is different from Tut-Ankh Amun the person (instance of E21 Person) and also different from the relationship between name and person (P1 is identified by).
+For example, Tut-Ankh Amun the name (instance of E41 Appellation) is different from Tut-Ankh Amun the person (instance of E21 Person) and also different from the relationship between name and person (P1 is identified by (identifies)).
 Instances of CIDOC CRM classes are the real particulars, not their names, but in descriptions, names must be used as surrogates for the real things meant.
-Particulars are approximate individuations, like sections, of parts of are given in (Meghini & Doerr 2018), where the computational aspects are also discussed.
+Particulars are approximate individuations, like

 4 Nicola Guarino defines a formal ontology as a specification of a set of named concepts used to describe and approximate a part of reality, plus a first-order logical theory narrowing down the intended meaning of the named concepts.
-5 For the readers interested in computer science and logic, the syntax and formal semantics employed by the CIDOC CRM reality.
+5 For the readers interested in computer science and logic, the syntax and formal semantics employed by the CIDOC CRM are given in (Meghini & Doerr 2018), where the computational aspects are also discussed.

+sections, of parts of reality.
 In other words, the uniqueness of reality does not depend on where one draws the line between the mountain and the valley.

 A CIDOC CRM-compatible knowledge base (KB) (Meghini & Doerr 2018) is an instance of E73 Information Object in the CIDOC CRM.
 It contains (data structures that encode) formal statements representing propositions believed to be true in a reality by an observer.
-These statements use appellations (e.g., http://id.loc.gov/authorities/names/n790660056) of ontological particulars and of CRM concepts (e.g., P100i died in).
+These statements use appellations (e.g., http://id.loc.gov/authorities/names/n790660056) of ontological particulars and of CRM concepts (e.g., P100i died in (was death of)).
 Thereby users, in their capacity of having real-world knowledge and cognition, may be able to relate these statements to the propositions they are meant to characterize, and be able to reason and research about their validity.
 In other words, the formal instances in a knowledge base are the identifiers, not the real things or phenomena.
 A special case is digital content: a KB in a computer system may contain statements about instances of E90 Symbolic Object and the real thing may be text residing within the same KB.
 The instance of E90 Symbolic Object and its textual representation are separate entities and they can be connected with the property P190 has symbolic content.